Suppressing instabilities in mixed baroclinic flow using an actuation based on receptivity: Introduction

 Indeed, structural sensitivity has successfully informed design alterations in devices where oscillations driven by instabilities took place, as in combustion problems or in the recent example of the stabilisation of inkjet in printers \citep{aguilar2020_prf,kungurtsev2018_jfm}.
 The other common application of this approach concerns the \emph{a posteriori} identification of suppression mechanisms where existing actuators are already implemented: the long misunderstood suppression of the von K\'arm\'an street by a small control cylinder placed in the near wake \citep{strykowski1990_jfm}, was thus successfully explained when \cite{marquet2008_jfm} were able to account for the feedback of the cylinder on both the unstable perturbation and the base flow.
 Further, a similar approach has been used in studying boundary-layer stability~\citep{Park:JFM2019,Brandt:JFM2011}.
-Here we consider a slightly different approach aligned with the industrial requirements of finding actuators best suited to suppress the oscillations and adaptable when the flow parameters are varied (here the Reynolds number, for example).
-Since such an actuator acts either mechanically or thermally on the system, we model this combined actuation by combining an external force in the momentum equations and an external source term in the energy equation.
-For these to implement the alteration returned by the receptivity and sensitivity analyses, the topology and time-dependence of these source terms are matched to that of the adjoint eigenmode exactly.
-Doing so, however, raises two difficulties: First the linear theory does not provide an indication of the amplitude or the phase of the forcing, neither relative to that of the unstable mode, nor absolute.
+Here we consider a different approach aligned with the industrial requirements of finding actuators best suited to suppress the oscillations and adaptable when the flow parameters are varied (here the Reynolds number, for example).
+Since such an actuator acts either mechanically or thermally on the system, we model this combined actuation by combining an external force in the momentum equations and an external source term in the energy equation. {Since the adjoint mode corresponds to the Green function for the receptivity to an external actuation, aligning the forcing on it offers a way to directly control the amplitude of the unstable mode (see equation (3.10) from \cite{GIANNETTI:JFM2007}).
+This approach follows a different principle from those based on base-flow sensitivity, as developed by \citet{marquet2008_jfm}.
+In these, the actuation aims to alter the base flow to shift the eigenvalue of the unstable mode towards the stable region.
+Hence, the idea is to shift the system so that it becomes stable.
+In our approach, by contrast, we do not alter the base flow or any other part of the base system but add an actuation that targets only the unstable mode once it grows.
+In the strategy using base-flow sensitivity, the actuation is optimised to alter the base flow, whereas in our receptivity-based strategy, the actuation must leave the base flow unaffected and act only on the perturbation.
+Doing so, however, raises three difficulties.
+First, we must ensure that the base flow is sufficiently unaffected by the actuation for the unstable mode to retain the topology targeted by the actuation.
+This can be verified using fully nonlinear simulations of the actuated system.
+Second,} the linear theory does not provide an indication of the amplitude or the phase of the forcing, neither relative to that of the unstable mode, nor absolute.
 Both parameters therefore need to be varied to find the most effective combination for the suppression of the oscillations.
-Second, the system may evolve out of the the linear regime where structural sensitivity operates.
+Third, the system may evolve out of the linear regime where structural sensitivity operates.
 At this point, the system's evolution ceases to follow that for which the forcing was designed in the first place.
 In control language, the system does not follow the controller's model, so further applying the forcing may not result in the suppression predicted by the linear model.
 Hence the actuation may only be effective for a finite time.
 The question is whether this time is sufficiently long for any meaningful suppression strategy based on this approach.